International Nanotribology Forum:

 The workshop will consist of invited and submitted lectures and poster presentations, with extensive opportunities for discussion.
 As before, a number of scholarships will be available for students and young scientists, especially those from developing countries.

-Registration and abstract submission will begin in summer, 2019
+Registration and abstract submission information here

 Jacob Israelachvili (center) en route to the 2001 Sikkim Nanotribology meeting